PARASITE FACTS AND FIGURES

 Malaria is a microscopic infection.
 The "worm" parasites can range from ¼ inch to 33 feet long!
-This is not ALL of them, but this will give you a pretty good idea of what HUMAWORM removes:

 The following is a partial list from each of the four groups which will give you the general idea about how different parasites wreak havoc on our bodies.